 A graphic design contract is important to protect an art creator’s work and the client’s investment.
 However, most people are not aware of what should be included in a graphic design contract.

 Here you can check all ins and outs of graphic design contracts at CocoSign.
-You can also find downloadable graphic design contract templates here, which are tailored to meet your needs.
+You can also find downloadable design contract templates including web design contract here, which are tailored to meet your needs.

 Part 1: What is a Graphic Design Contract?